railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_journals.rst

 Order journals look like orders and are automatically transferred to orders for the corresponding items.
 These enable you to classify the orders in various ways, such as by department, by salesperson, or by type.
 Then if a salesperson looks at her own journals after an order she can easily see the work on current items compared with her own orders.

-.. tip::  **Point**  *Default Values*
+.. tip:: Default Values

    To enter all the orders in their own order journal, a salesperson can use the default values that are entered in the fields when creating orders.

 Finally the delivery journals are used to post each item into a delivery journal.
 For example you can create journals dated according to customer delivery dates (such as Monday's deliveries, or afternoon deliveries) or these journals could represent the day's work for delivery vehicles (such as truck1, truck2).